 Anti-inflammatories and painkillers are not recommended for long-term treatment.

-In some cases, surgery may be needed to remove the thickened tissue.
-This can help relieve pain and improve foot function.
-Numbness after surgery is permanent, but should not be painful.
+In some cases, surgery is needed to remove the thickened tissue and inflamed nerve.
+This helps relieve pain and improve foot function.
+Numbness after surgery is permanent.

 Nonsurgical treatment does not always improve symptoms.
-Surgery to remove the thickened tissue is successful in about 85% of cases.
+Surgery to remove the thickened tissue is successful in most cases.

 When to Contact a Medical Professional

 Avoid ill-fitting shoes.
-Wear shoes with a wide toe box.
+Wear shoes with a wide toe box or flat heels.

 McGee DL.
 Podiatric procedures.
 In: Roberts JR, Hedges JR, eds.
-Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 51.
+Clinical Procedures in Emergency Medicine .
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 51.

 Review Date: 4/13/2015

 Reviewed By: Dennis Ogiela, MD, Orthopedic Surgery and Physical Medicine and Rehabilitation, Danbury Hospital, Danbury, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.